iDairou/AppLab-website-rwd/README.md

 ### The challenge

-The project was prepared for three breakpoints, using the mobile first convention.
-Project based on design from [Colorlib.](https://colorlib.com/)
+The project was prepared for three breakpoints, using the mobile-first convention.
+Project-based on a design from [Colorlib.](https://colorlib.com/)

 Breakpoints: